-Scenic highways twisting through forested mountains led us towards the destination.
-Around every bend were Barns and front porches lined with “American Picker” gold.
+Scenic highways twisting through forested mountains led us toward the destination.
+Around every bend were Barns and front porches lined with “American Pickers” gold.
 We were surprised by the beauty of Arkansas.